lucaswiman/lucaswiman.github.io/_posts/2023-06-04--macos-sandbox.md

 * Playing sound was from [this post](https://mybyways.com/blog/creating-a-macos-sandbox-to-run-kodi).
 * See also the existing rulesets in `/usr/share/sandbox`, which includes some useful utility methods.

-## Bash Script

-The bash script I wrote that inspired this post can be found [here](https://gist.github.com/lucaswiman/1cec6584015149f0df1bb24c875a0709).
-Please comment with improvements/suggestions!

 ## Environment

 All of the above commands were run on a 2019 Intel Macbook pro running Macos Ventura 13.4.
-I don't know if they work on
+I don't know if they work on ARM Macs, though I presume so.